k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 ![status bar](images/web/01_statusbar.png)

-it is divided into few parts (yet - there is no visual separation between them):
+It is divided into a few parts (yet - there is no visual separation between them):

 * **GIT** - shows the current GIT branch name ("main" in the example), that your space is pointing on.
 Next to it there is a *Synchronize Changes* action icon that when clicked it pulls remote changes down to your local repository and then pushes local commits to the upstream branch.
 * **Problems status** - quick indication of few problems levels in the project's files - error, warnings and info )in the example - 0 errors, 1 warning and 2 info issues).
 When clicked, the *Problems* panel is opened, showing the problems details.